ja2ui0/sidecarr/README.md

 - implement env vars for some config options

 ## Quick Start
 There are a million ways to run software.
 If you're checking out Sidecarr, you probably already know most of them.
-I’m opinionated about using docker compose, and especially [Portainer](https://github.com/portainer/portainer), for managing my homelab.
-Most of the community seems to agree, so that’s what this Quick Start is based on:
+I'm opinionated about using docker compose, and especially [Portainer](https://github.com/portainer/portainer), for managing my homelab.
+Most of the community seems to agree, so that's what this Quick Start is based on:

 ### Clone and Build
 ```bash